xpra − viewer for remote, persistent X applications

 When launching the server as root, these options can be used to drop privileges to the given UID / GID.

 Writes the server process ID to this file on startup.
 If the file has not been replaced, it will be deleted when the server exits.

-Create a local Unix domain socket for each bind option specified.
+Create a local Unix domain socket (on Unix) or named-pipe (on MS Windows) for each bind option specified.

 This option can be specified multiple times to specify multiple socket locations.
 These sockets support local connections with the :7-style display address, and remote connections with the ssh:frodo:7-style display address.

 Local sockets may also process HTTP / Websocket connections if the html switch is enabled.